Hairav-Kumar/SQL-Sales-Analysis-Project/README.md

 # SQL-Sales-Analysis-Project

 🚀 SQL Sales Analysis Project Using MySQL 🚀
-I'm excited to share my latest project on Sales Analysis using MySQL!

 Analyzed Sales Data From Scratch To Gain Insights Into Product Performance And Sales Trends